-Why Choose Raleigh St. Augustine Grass Sod for Your Next Houston Area Lawn Project?
+Why Choose Raleigh St. Augustine Grass for Your Next Lawn Project?

-This is a summary of Michael’s video talking about Raleigh St. Augustine grass.
+Summary of Michael’s Video about Raleigh St. Augustine Grass

-Here we are in our first of three St. Augustines that we carry.
-We carry the Raleigh St. Augustine, which we’re in here, we carry the Floratam and Palmetto St. Augustine, depending on what your different requirements are as far as shade and what not.
+Here we are in our first of two St. Augustines that we carry.
+We carry the Raleigh St. Augustine, and we carry Palmetto St. Augustine, depending on what your different requirements are as far as shade and what not.

 If you compare St. Augustine with Bermuda grass for shade tolerance, then the St. Augustine certainly can subsist with less sunlight than the Bermuda grasses.
-The Raleigh St. Augustine and the Floratam I would say five or six hours of direct sunlight and indirect sunlight throughout the day, filtered sunlight.
-So little holes in trees, that’s where we would consider indirect sunlight.
-Direct sunlight is, say the morning or evening sun with the sun is coming underneath a tree from angles.
-But the Raleigh St. Augustine and Floratam again are about five or six hours of direct sunlight each day, Palmetto St. Augustine grass can subsist on about half that day.
-All prefer 100% sunlight and they look their best in those conditions but St. Augustine can deal with less sunlight than say any of the Bermudas.
+The Raleigh St. Augustine probably needs five or six hours of direct sunlight and then indirect, filtered sunlight throughout the rest of day.
+The sunlight under trimmed trees is what we would consider indirect sunlight.
+Direct sunlight around trees would be the morning or evening sun with the sun is coming underneath the trees from angles.
+While the Raleigh St. Augustine needs about five or six hours of direct sunlight each day, Palmetto St. Augustine grass can subsist on about four to five hours a day.
+All grasses prefer 100% sunlight and they look their best in those conditions, but St. Augustine can deal with less sunlight than say any of the Bermudas.

-As far as watering requirements just like the rest of these have them look their best, we say one inch of water per week.
+As far as watering requirements, we say one inch of water per week.
 That would preferably occur over two waterings so half an inch of water twice a week.
 The ideal time to water is the day after or right after you mow your yard.
-The next morning you follow it up with a half inch of water and then three or four days later another half inch.
-Usually that’s about … If it’s out of your hose that’s about two hours in each area.
-So to put out a half inch if it’s in your irrigation system, I found that about 15 or 20 minutes per zone on a sprinkler system twice a week is enough water for established grass to do very well.
+The next morning after mowing, you follow up with a half inch of water and then three or four days later another half inch.
+If it’s out of your hose that’s about two hours in each area to put out a half inch.
+If you have an irrigation system, I’ve found that about 15 or 20 minutes per zone on a sprinkler system twice a week is enough water for established grass to do very well.

-Fertilizations, just like all the St. Augustines, about two to three fertilizations per year and the St. Augustines can do very well where as you have, comparing them to the Bermuda grasses, you’ve got …you’re fertilizing about twice that much per year.
-Again, two to three times a year, fall or spring fertilizer and then somewhere in between is usually ample fertilizer for the Raleigh St. Augustine.
+Fertilizations, just like all the St. Augustines, about two to three fertilizations per year and the St. Augustines can do very well.
+Compare that to the Bermuda grasses which you’re fertilizing about twice as much per year.
+Again, two to three times a year, fall and spring fertilizer and then somewhere in between is usually ample fertilizer for the Raleigh St. Augustine.
 We carry the fertilizers and weed and disease control products you need to keep your lawn looking great.

-We mow all the grass out here once a week and every seven days it’s kind of the minimum requirement for all these grasses.
-You never want to cut more than the good rule of thumb as you never want to cut more than a third of the leaf off at any one time.
+We mow all the grass out here once a week and every seven days is kind of the minimum requirement for all these grasses.
+You never want to cut more than a third of the leaf off at any one time.
 So usually every seven days is kind of max for mowings.
 If you mow less frequently and cut more of the leaf off with each mowing, you really can cause a lot of stress to the grass.
-So if you can mow about every five days on the …with the St. Augustine, that’s ideal but every seven days is kind of the minimum requirement.
+So if you can mow about every five days with the Raleigh St. Augustine, that’s ideal but every seven days is kind of the minimum requirement.

 As far as the Raleigh St. Augustine, I would say we sell the most of it for a good reason.
 It’s fairly forgiving and easy to take care of, and looks pretty good to most folks.
 And I think that it’s probably a real good option for lots of people.

-If you have any questions about Raleigh St. Augustine grass sod or any of the sod varieties we sell, please give us a call at 281-431-7441 for information and a quote for your project.
+If you have any questions about Raleigh St. Augustine grass sod or any of the sod varieties we sell, please give us a call at 281-431-7441 for quick answers to your questions and a quote for your project.
 Our family has been in the grass business since 1981 and we’ve been focused on quality since the beginning.
-If you’d like to purchase the high quality grass sod that will make your home look great year after year, call us a Houston Grass South.
+If you’d like to purchase the high quality grass sod that will make your home look great year after year, call us at Houston Grass.

 We’re located in Arcola, TX, just off Highway 6 on McKeever Road.
 Our office is just a few miles east of Sienna Plantation.
 Call us at 281-431-7441 or send us an email by using the contact form today!